JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* **model.py** Contains the script to create and train the model.
+* **cnn_models.py** Contains the models used for training in this project.
-* drive.py for driving the car in autonomous mode
+* **drive.py** Script for driving the car in autonomous mode.
+(This file was provided by Udacity)
-* model.h5 containing a trained convolution neural network
+* **model.h5** Contains a trained convolution neural network.
+(This model works for the first track)
-* writeup_report.md or writeup_report.pdf summarizing the results
+* **writeup.md** Report summarizing the results (this file)

+Extra file:
+* **Visualizations.ipynb** Notebook that contains the visualizations I used to create this report, and the process of balancing the dataset.

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the first track by executing
 ```sh
 python drive.py model.h5
 ```